 Thanks for sharing Fatima!

 This article was posted on Friday, December 21st, 2012 at 4:49 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Iran, Languages, Persian, Seasonal, Symbolic Food, Winter, Winter Solstice, Yalda.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply